What Time Is It There?: Cast

+Production

+The film was followed by an epilogue, The Skywalk Is Gone, which connects the characters Hsiao-Kang and Shiang-Chyi to Liang's later film, The Wayward Cloud.

 Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 85% based on 54 reviews and an average rating of 7.1/10.
 The website's critical consensus reads, "Though it requires patience to view, What Time Is It There?s exploration of loneliness is both elegant and haunting."
 On Metacritic, the film has a weighted average score of 79 out of 100 based on 20 critics, indicating "generally favorable reviews".